 - Post your lost pet on local online forums.

-- Email everyone you know about your lost pet.
-Even if they don’t live near where your pet was lost, they might know someone who does.
+- Email everyone you know when your pet goes missing.
+Even if they do not live near where your pet was lost, they might know someone who does.

-- Place a “lost” ad in your local newspaper the very first morning your pet is gone.
+- Place a ‘lost’ ad in your local newspaper as soon as your pet is lost.
 These ads are usually free.

-- If you don’t have a mobile phone, check your home answering machine frequently.
+- If you do not have a mobile phone, check your home answering machine frequently.

-- If you put your address on your pet’s ID tag, make sure someone is home in case your pet gets dropped off or if he comes home on his own.
+- If you put your address on your pet’s ID tag, make sure someone is home in case your pet gets dropped off or returns home on his own.

 - Leave no stone unturned!
-Look everywhere, tell everyone and don’t give up!
+Look everywhere, tell everyone and do not give up!